Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Methods

-{\textbf{\underline{EEG Conformer.}}} EEG Conformer \cite{9991178} is a convolutional transformer with three parts: a convolution block for patch embedding, a transformer to learn temporal features, and a classifier block.
-The patch embedding convolves over the EEG signal similarly to EEGNet's temporal and spatial convolution, with temporal kernel $(1, 25)$ and stride 1, and spatial kernel $(C, 1)$ with stride 1.
+{\textbf{\underline{EEG Conformer.}}} EEG Conformer \cite{9991178} is a convolutional transformer with three parts: a convolution block to create feature maps and form tokens, a transformer to model relationships within the token sequence, and a classifier block.
+The convolution block convolves over the EEG signal similarly to EEGNet's temporal and spatial convolution, with temporal kernel $(1, 25)$ and stride 1, and spatial kernel $(C, 1)$ with stride 1.
 The learned filters are pooled and rearranged into a sequence of tokens to be passed to the transformer, composed of four encoder blocks.
 Each encoder block employs multi-head self-attention to learn longer-term temporal features in the token sequence.
 The self-attention focuses on the relationship between tokens in sequence while multiple heads can represent and capture different kinds of relationships simultaneously.
 In this work, we use 8 heads and 40 hidden size.
 The classifier block is composed of three fully-connected layers, outputting classification logits.

-{\textbf{\underline{Pre-trained EEG ViT.}}} Vision Transformers extract information from an image by decomposing it into a sequence of patch embeddings and extracting temporal information with the transformer blocks.
+{\textbf{\underline{Pre-trained EEG ViT.}}} Vision Transformers extract information from an image by decomposing it into a sequence of patch embeddings and learning relationships between the patches with the transformer blocks.
 We modified EEG ViT \cite{yang2023vit2eeg} for our task.
 This model has a patch embedding convolution block, a pre-trained transformer composed of 12 encoder blocks with 12 heads, and a classifier block.
-It was pre-trained on the ImageNet dataset \cite{imagenet_cvpr09} so it learned to extract patterns from images.
+It was pre-trained on the ImageNet dataset so it learned to extract patterns from images.
 Since it was specifically trained on $224 \times 224$ size images, decomposed into patches of size $16 \times 16$ and has 224 tokens in the patch embedding sequence with 768 hidden size \cite{dosovitskiy2021imageworth16x16words}, modifications were made to match those dimensions given our EEG input data.
-Our modified model starts with a temporal convolution of $(1, 35)$ with stride 3 and spatial convolution with kernel size (4, 1) to output 224 tokens of $4 \times 1$ size patches and the class token for 225 total tokens.
+Our modified model starts with a temporal convolution of $(1, 35)$ with stride 3 and creates patch embeddings with kernel size (4, 1) to output 224 tokens of $4 \times 1$ size patches and the class token for 225 total tokens.
 The token sequence is passed to the pre-trained ViT backbone and two-layer fully-connected classifier block, outputting classification logits.